top of page

 Both the male and female bees shown were found resting on plants within a a patch of bellflowers, at Stone Barns Center for Food and Agriculture, in early June, 2016.

-Males: Male Megachile melanophaea and M. mucida,share many identical traits: they are both robust black bees with pale hairs on their heads, thoraxes and abdomens; enlarged forelegs adorned with long white hairs and orange, black and pale markings; four teeth on each jaw; and green eyes.
+Identification information: Male Megachile melanophaea and M. mucida share many identical traits: they are both robust black bees with pale hairs on their heads, thoraxes and abdomens; enlarged forelegs adorned with long white hairs and orange, black and pale markings; four teeth on each jaw; and green eyes.
 Males of these two species are told apart by minute differences in the rims of the sixth segments of their abdomens (S-6).

 Notably, males of at least three other species in our area bear similar enlarged forearms with long hairs and orange-and black markings: M. pugnata (shown above), M. latimanus and M. frigida.